zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

     * IPv4 and IPv6 on NS.
     * The ASN-lookup returns no DNS response (no response at all).

-### ERROR-PREFIX-DATABASE-4
-IPv4 and IPv6.
-Extra non-ASN lookup TXT record.

-* Zone: error-prefix-database-4.connectivity04.xa
-  * 2 NS.
-    * Both NS with IPv4 and IPv6.
-    * Each NS IP in different prefixes.
-    * For one NS (both IPs) the ASN lookup returns an extra TXT record with the text "This is not ASN data".

-### ERROR-PREFIX-DATABASE-5
-No ASN data, some other TXT record.

-* Zone: error-prefix-database-5.connectivity04.xa
-  * 1 NS.
-    * IPv4 and IPv6 on NS.
-    * The ASN-lookup returns one TXT record for both IP with the string "This is not ASN data".

 ### ERROR-PREFIX-DATABASE-6
 Extra ASN lookup TXT record with wrong IP prefix.